firebolt-db/firebolt-db.github.io/docs/general-reference/data-types.md

 ```
 ### TIMESTAMP

 A year, month, day, hour, minute and second in the format *YYYY-MM-DD hh:mm:ss*.
-This value is stored as an unsigned Unix timestamp with 4 bytes.

-Same range as `DATE` type.

-Minimal value: 1970-01-01 00:00:00.

-To change the default time zone in Firebolt:
-`SET DEFAULT_TIMEZONE = "Pacific Standard Time"`

-This is a synonym for `DATETIME`

-### DATETIME

-Synonym for `TIMESTAMP`
+The minimum `TIMESTAMP` value is `1970-01-01 00:00:00`.
+The maximum `TIMESTAMP` value is `2105-12-31 23:59.59`

+Synonyms: `DATETIME`

 ## Boolean

 ### BOOLEAN
-Accepts `true`, `false`, `1` and `0`.
-Stores the values as `1` or `0` respectively.
+Represents boolean value of `TRUE` or `FALSE`.
+Synonyms: `BOOL`

-## Semi-structured
+## Composite

 ### ARRAY
-Represents dense or sparse arrays.
-An array can contain all data types including nested arrays (array with arrays).
+Represents an array of values.
+All elements of the array must have same data type.
+Elements of the array can be of any supported data type including nested arrays (array with arrays).

-A column whose type is `ARRAY` can't be nullable, but the elements of an `ARRAY` are nullable.
+A column whose type is `ARRAY` can't be nullable, but the elements of an `ARRAY` can be nullable.

 For example, the following is an illegal type definition: